 St. Timothy Catholic School operates on a trimester system.
-In the event that a parent/guardian chooses to withdraw their child, the following policy will apply to any refund owing: if a child withdraws in the first trimester, the parent/guardian is responsible for the first and second trimester tuition, if a child withdraws in the second trimester or later, a family will then be responsible for the entire year's tuition.
+In the event that a parent/guardian chooses to withdraw their child, the following policy will apply to any refund owing: if a child withdraws in the first trimester, the parent/guardian is responsible for the first and second trimester tuition, if a child withdraws in the second trimester or later, there is no refund.